 All the five temples are of classical Rekh Deul style, with prominent Ratha-Paga patterns at the sides & ridged turrets above.
 They are decorated with a variety of terracotta art, though majority are partially destroyed now.
 The remaining ones , though not at per with those of Vishnupur or Baronagar in excellence, are fine.
 One important finer point should be mentioned here, some of the floral deigns, specially the Chains, reminds us of Islamic designs.

-But the importance of this temple lies not in the terracotta work, but in the fact that it is perhaps ( it is said that a second one can be seen at Baikanthapur, Barddhaman) the only example of Panchayatana temple in West Bengal today.
+But the importance of this temple lies not in the terracotta work, but in the fact that it is one of the two examples of Panchayatana temple in West Bengal today, the second one can be seen at Baikanthapur, Purva Bardhaman district.

 JORBANGLA temple of Shyamsundar